kennykded/Zuri/Responsiveness_and_Media_Queries/Huddle_Landing_Page_Design/README.md

-his is the Huddle Landing Page Design.
+This is the Huddle Landing Page Design.